randomsalience/ProdigalArchipelago/README.md

 - To get the boots check from Tess, obtain any four pairs of boots and the Hairpin.
 - To get the item from the Light Spirit, sleep after defeating Amadeus.
 - To get the item from Caroline, get captured by the pirates and inspect the lock.
+- The Colorless Void Trading Quest is broken up into separate locations for purposes of Archipelago hints, depending on your settings.
+For separate items, you can hint_location each NPC (eg, "Leer Trade") or check the end of the quest (either "Ulni Trade" or "Complete Trading Quest").